ivanlc80/drools-sample2/README.md

-# Springbot Drools stateful sample2
+# Springboot Drools stateful sample2

 ## Description
 This is a Springboot project with integrated Drools rule engine.